Explain:

 Speech call:

-The GSM transmission path for speech can be divided into the following segments:
+The GSM transmission path for speech can be divided into the following

 a) the mobile station